 - On-demand training and reference tools that are readily available to reinforce training.

-- Creating informal education opportunities for peer to peer knowledge transfer.
+- Creating informal education opportunities for peer-to-peer knowledge transfer.

-- Governance: A robust governance structure that includes operational representation at both the discipline and module levels will ensure that clinicians have input into prioritization of enhancements and optimizations.
+- Governance: A robust governance structure that includes operational representation at both the discipline and module levels will ensure that clinicians have input into the prioritization of enhancements and optimizations.

-- Personalization: Physician personalization is often focused at the individual level, which can seem overwhelming when expanding to include nursing, therapies and other care team members.
+- Personalization: Physician personalization is often focused at the individual level, which can seem overwhelming when expanding to include nursing, therapies, and other care team members.
 Consider an initial focus on nursing units and disciplines to develop a starter set of customization tools that can be incorporated into the onboarding process and informatics rounding.
 Even group personalization can have a significant impact on user efficiency.

 - Communication: Communication is a key component of clinician satisfaction programs.
-Oftentimes, organizations have configured and released functionality to better support clinician workflows only to bury the announcement in a 50 page upgrade summary that most clinicians will never take the time to read.
+Oftentimes, organizations have configured and released functionality to better support clinician workflows only to bury the announcement in a 50-page upgrade summary that most clinicians will never take the time to read.
 Get creative!
-Lunch and learn sessions, informatics presentations at department meetings, tip sheets, drop-in labs and other strategies are needed to provide timely, efficient and consumable information to clinicians.
+Lunch and learn sessions, informatics presentations at department meetings, tip sheets, drop-in labs, and other strategies are needed to provide timely, efficient, and consumable information to clinicians.
 It’s important to also consider the return pathway for communication.
 If the nurses in the NICU are using an “alternative” workflow for documentation, how does that get communicated to informatics for review and flagged for general adoption or workflow retraining?
 If a preceptor has a list of ten things that aren’t covered in training and need to be reviewed with new hires, how is that getting back to the curriculum designers?
 Do clinicians have a pathway for communicating annoyances that are easily fixed and not lost in a long list of ticket requests?

 The Benefits of Holistic Satisfaction

-Transitioning from a physician-centric EHR satisfaction program to one focused on all clinicians provides an excellent opportunity to review existing governance, training, personalization and communication programs within your organization and retool them to better meet the needs of your clinicians.
-The time, resources and effort required may seem daunting, but the achievable indirect benefits and direct return on investment are significant justifications for investing in the satisfaction and efficiency of your clinicians.
+Transitioning from a physician-centric EHR satisfaction program to one focused on all clinicians provides an excellent opportunity to review existing governance, training, personalization, and communication programs within your organization and retool them to better meet the needs of your clinicians.
+The time, resources, and effort required may seem daunting, but the achievable indirect benefits and direct return on investment are significant justifications for investing in the satisfaction and efficiency of your clinicians.